Skip to main content

 President Bush's agreement with the Iraqi government confirms his willingness to leave office with a U.S. Army tied down in Iraq and stretched to the breaking point, with no clear exit strategy from Iraq.

 The President should take responsibility for his Iraq policy rather than expect the American people or the next Admisitration to bear the consequences of his mistakes.
+The President can do that by working with Democrats who are fighting every day to bring our troops home responsibly, honorably, safely and soon.

 Blog Post